Midwife at Cryos shares 10 tips on how to increase fertility after 30

 Surely, when trying to conceive you should have unprotected sex.
 But until you have a partner you want to have children with, you should remember to protect yourself during sex.
 Sexually transmitted diseases (STDs) such as chlamydia and gonorrhoea are considered to be leading causes of infertility.
 So, protecting yourself during sex by using a condom will help you to prevent infertility problems later in life.

+By monitoring your ovulation, you provide yourself with an overview of the best times to have intercourse with your partner and thereby improving your chances of conceiving.
 Today, there are plenty of apps available to register periods and time of ovulation.
 It is always a good idea to get to know your own body and your menstrual cycle, and when you reach the point where you want to get pregnant it can be a useful tool in the process.
-Monitoring your ovulation can help to guide you to the best times to have intercourse with your partner to increase your chances of conceiving.

 It is difficult to say whether stress can have an impact on female fertility.
 Some studies suggest that stress can affect your menstrual cycle and thereby your fertility.
-Trying to get pregnant can be very stressful on its own, especially when you are having fertility treatment.
-Try to limit other stress factors in your life and think about your fertility as a good and positive thing.
-The project should not fill everything and is not supposed to impact your mood and affect you mentally.
+Trying to get pregnant can be very stressful on its own, especially if you are having fertility treatment.
+Try to limit other stress factors in your life and think about the process of becoming a parent as an exciting journey.
+The project should not take up all your focus or energy and is not supposed to impact your mood and affect you mentally.

 Engaging in stress reduction activities may help increase fertility.
 Try to find out what works for you – meditation, exercise, being with friends or perhaps therapy?
 Also, don’t forget to enjoy yourself and your amazing body in all aspects of your life – both before getting pregnant, in the process of trying and when you get pregnant.